-On September 19, 2017, the Company announced it had secured regulatory clearance for an amended and restated asset purchase agreement (the "Amended and Restated Asset Purchase Agreement") to purchase 1,932 stores, three distribution centers and related inventory from Rite Aid for \$4.375 billion in cash and other consideration.
-As of the date of this report, the first few Rite Aid stores have been acquired.
-Ownership of stores is expected to be transferred in phases, with the goal being to complete the store transfers in spring 2018.
-These transfers remain subject to closing conditions set forth in the Amended and Restated Asset Purchase Agreement.
+On September 19, 2017, the Company announced that it had secured regulatory clearance for an amended and restated asset purchase agreement to purchase 1,932 stores, three distribution centers and related inventory from Rite Aid for \$4.375 billion in cash and other consideration.
+The Company has completed the acquisition of all 1,932 Rite Aid stores.
+The transition of the first distribution center and related inventory occurred in September 2018 and the transition of the remaining two distribution centers and related inventory remains subject to closing conditions set forth in the amended and restated asset purchase agreement.

-The Company expects to complete integration of the acquired stores and related assets within the next three years, at an estimated cost of approximately \$750 million, which will be reported as acquisition-related costs.
-In addition, the Company plans to spend approximately \$500 million of capital on store conversions and related activities.
-The Company intends to treat charges related to acquisition integration activities as special items impacting comparability of results in its quarterly earnings disclosures.

-The Company expects to realize annual synergies from the transaction of more than \$300 million, which are expected to be fully realized within four years of the initial closing of this transaction and derived primarily from procurement, cost savings and other operational matters.
+The Company continues to expect to complete integration of the acquired stores and related assets by the end of fiscal 2020, at an estimated total cost of approximately \$750 million, which is reported as acquisition-related costs.
+During fiscal 2018, the Company recognized pre-tax charges to its financial results of \$221 million related to integration of the acquired stores and related assets.
+In addition, the Company continues to expect to spend approximately \$500 million of capital on store conversions and related activities.
+The Company expects annual synergies from the transaction of more than \$325 million, compared to the Company's previously stated expectation of \$300 million, which are expected to be fully realized within four years of the initial closing of this transaction and derived primarily from procurement, cost savings and other operational matters.